m1daz/BlockForceLauncher/README.md

 The Open-Source project related to the Launcher for Windows

 # How to use
-Get download in Discord Server, or compile it yourself!
+Get the download in Discord Server, or compile it yourself!